 CHEM 311 Instrumental Analysis (Lab) (4)

 An introduction to the theory and practice of the fundamental principles of chemical analysis and the use of chemical instrumentation in research.
-Course topics include solution equilibria in acid-base and complex-ion systems; electrochemical fundamentals and electroanalytical techniques; spectrophotometric and spectroscopic methods; and chromatographic and separation methods.
-Lecture, three hours; laboratory, three hours.
-Prerequisite: CHEM 211.
+Course topics include spectrophotometric and spectroscopic methods; electrochemical fundamentals and electroanalytical techniques; chromatographic and separation methods; and statistical analysis of data.
+Prerequisite: CHEM 201 and CHEM 210.

 CHEM 316 Biochemistry of Metabolism and Molecular Biology (Lab) (4)

 A study of the biochemical reactions of eukaryotic cellular metabolism and bioenergetics, focusing on enzyme regulation and function, protein structure, nucleic acid structure and function, and selected topics in molecular biology and physiological biochemistry.
 Prior coursework in cell/molecular biology is recommended.
 Laboratory course.
-Prerequisite: BIOL 233 and CHEM 202.
+Prerequisite: BIOL 233 and CHEM 202 and BIOL 243.

 CHEM 352 Thermodynamics and Kinetics (Lab) (4)

 An introduction to thermodynamics and kinetics.
-Not open to students who have received credit for CHEM 322.
-Lecture, three hours; laboratory, three hours.
 Prerequisite: CHEM 201 and MATH 102.
 Prerequisite or Corequisite: PHYS 101 or PHYS 103.